 3. Hike the Hazards / Wineglass Bay Circuit

-The 3rd things to do in Freycinet National Park is the Hazards / Wineglass Bay Circuit Trek.
+3rd on the list of amazing things to do in Freycinet National Park is the Hazards / Wineglass Bay Circuit Trek.
 This is a lengthy hike, but will give you a great feel for Freycinet National Park and you will be able to visit some of the iconic locations like Wineglass bay and Hazards Beach.
 In total, this hike is about 11km and should take between 4-5 hours.

 To get there, head out from Coles Bay and take road C302 to the Wineglass Bay Car Park.
 From here, follow signs to the Wineglass Bay Lookout.
 The climb up to Wineglass Bay lookout is steep in sections, however, it’s not as difficult as the hike up to Mount Amos as I mentioned earlier in this post.